Samuel Plimsoll and the development of vessel Load Line legislation

 Samuel Plimsoll and the development of vessel Load Line legislation.

-To many of us who imagine we can look at a ship, see the marks halfway along the hull that indicate how much load the vessel can carry, it may come as some surprise that the man who had the idea faced lawsuits from shipowners anxious to stop him because they were convinced he would put them out of business or leave them facing financial ruin.
+The marks halfway along the hull indicate how much load the vessel can carry, it may come as some surprise that the man who had the idea faced lawsuits from shipowners anxious to stop him because they were convinced he would put them out of business or leave them facing financial ruin.

 The enormous loss of life sustained by the seafaring fraternity of years ago was not, it seems, at the forefront of their minds.